 “How Do I Get Approved For More Money?
 What Has To Be Happening To Someone To Get More Money?”

 Honestly, there are just a few ways to get more money each month once you’re on disability.
 One involves working and paying more Social Security taxes (also known as FICA taxes).
 Once you qualify for SSDI, your health problems may improve enough for you to start working again in time.
-But you don’t have to give up your benefits just to try working part-time or at home.
+But you don’t have to give up your benefits just to try working a few hours each week.

 Instead, the SSA’s Ticket to Work program specifically helps people on SSD ease back into the job market.
-That program gives you all the resources you need to ease back into working part-time or even work from home.
+That program gives you all the resources you need to start working part time or even work from home.
 You can work for up to nine months before deciding whether you can handle full-time jobs again.
-But if you try to sneak around and work to earn income without telling the SSA first, they’ll end your benefits immediately.
+This is known as your “trial work period” and you keep drawing benefits while you work.
+You’ll also keep your Medicare or Medicaid coverage during your trial work period.
+But if you work to earn more money without reporting it to the Social Security Administration, they’ll stop paying your benefits.

 Your second way to get more money is through each year’s approved cost-of-living-adjustment increase.
 The federal government announces each year’s COLA increase in October, which goes into effect the following January.
-The 2021 COLA increase was 5.9%; in 2022, it reached a 42-year high of 8.7%.
-Any veteran, SSDI or SSI recipient automatically gets a raise that’s equal to that percentage amount.
-In other words, if your SSD payment is $2,000 in December 2022, then it changes to $2,174 in January 2023.
+Last year’s COLA increase was reached a 42-year high of 8.7%; the COLA for January 2024 was 3.2%.
+Any veteran, retiree, SSDI or SSI recipient automatically gets a raise equal to that percentage amount.
+In other words, if your SSD payment is $2,000 in December 2023, then it changes to $2,064 in January 2024.
 However, the federal government doesn’t guarantee a COLA increase every year.

 “My Brother-in-Law’s Disability Went Up In April, Mine Didn’t.
 Did I Do Something Wrong?”

 A third way to get more money each month involves the SSA’s twice-yearly AERO recalculation of benefits.
 This happens every March and October, and the SSA uses your state and federal income tax information to do this.
 Basically, when you apply for SSD, they look at your previous year’s earnings and the year before you became disabled.
 You might mistakenly submit incomplete income information or other things that result in a lower payment than you deserve.
-If the SSA owes you more money than you currently get, then they increase your disability amount automatically.
+If the SSA owes you more money than you currently get, they increase your pay amount automatically after each AERO recalculation.

 “I Split My Time Between Michigan & California.
 Does My State Matter for Getting Disability?
 Which One Pays More Money?”